 9. How is a compass used to find directions?

-A compass always shows north and south direction, by keeping this as a reference we can always find east and west directions also.
+A compass always shows north and south directions; by keeping this as a reference, we can always find east and west directions also.

 |Column I||Column II|